-Eating while watching our favourite TV Show or Chatting with a friend or may be eating while working on our laptop.
+Eating while watching our favourite TV Show or Chatting with a friend or maybe eating while working on our laptop.

 When we are distracted, we are eating without thinking and we end up eating more.
-In fact we are not even aware of what we are eating.
+In fact, we are not even aware of what we are eating.
 Ever wondered how a normal person can eat an entire bucket of popcorn along with an extra large coke alone while watching a movie at a theatre? 😳😰

 What you should do: Observe your food and be aware of what you are eating.
 Never eat on the go or when you are distracted.
 Don’t mindlessly keep stuffing yourselves.
-If you want to eat while working or otherwise, portion out you meal/ snack beforehand, and eat only that much.
+If you want to eat while working or otherwise, portion out your meal/ snack beforehand, and eat only that much.

 Ahha… Your favourite Food has been cooked